zurkin1/Yada/README.md

 	- pure.csv: pure cell genes expression file. (n genes) x (k cell types)
 	- mix.csv: mixtures genes expression file. (n genes) x (m mixtures).
 	- Gene symbols in column 1; Mixture labels in row 1.
-	- Input flag indicating sequencing platform: microarray or ngRNA-seq.
 	- Tabular format with no missing entries.
 	- It is OK if some genes are missing from the either file.
-	- Data is assumed to be in non-log space.
+	- Data is assumed to be in non-log space (scale).
 If the dataset maximum expression value is less than 50, we run anti-log on all expression values.
 - Yada performs a marker gene selection algorithm and therefore typically does not use all genes in the signature matrix.
 If this step is not needed a simple code change should comment the relevant lines.

 # Running Using Jupyter Notebook on Google Colab